Azure-Samples/MyDriving/scripts/README.md

 	* _< location >_ is the Azure datacenter where you want the services to be deployed, such as "WestUS".
 	* _< resource group name >_ is the name of the deployed resource group.
 2. During deployment, the script will ask you to provide two SQL Database passwords: **sqlServerAdminPassword** and **sqlAnalyticsServerAdminPassword**.
 The first password is for the Mobile App back end database; the second password is for the analytic database that supports Power BI queries.
-3. Once the service deployment is complete, the script will ask if you want to provision the Visual Studio Team Service continuous integration pipelines.
+3. Once the service deployment is complete, the script will ask if you want to provision the Visual Studio Team Services continuous integration pipelines.
 If you answer 'y' (for yes), you'll be prompted to enter the following values before it copies the MyDriving source code to the specified local folder, creates a new VSTS project, checks in the source to the project, and creates all build definitions:
 	* **your VSTS account**: The name of your VSTS account.
 It should have format of _https://[account name].visualstudio.com_.
 	* **your PAT**:  The personal access token (see [http://blog.devmatter.com/personal-access-tokens-vsts/](http://blog.devmatter.com/personal-access-tokens-vsts/)).
 	* **project name**: The name of the VSTS project to be created.
-	* **local working folder**: The local folder where MyDriving source code will be copied to.
+	* **local working folder**: The local folder where the MyDriving source code will be copied to.

 >Note: ARM deployments may fail because of transient errors.

 ## Use Bash script

+Follow these steps to deploy the starter kit using Bash:

 1. Install [Node.js](http://nodejs.org).
 1. Install the [Azure CLI](https://azure.microsoft.com/en-us/documentation/articles/xplat-cli-install/).
 1. Open a Terminal window and go to the **scripts/bash** folder.
 1. Install the required dependencies.

     ```
     npm install
     ```
 1. Open **/scripts/ARM/scenario_complete.params.nocomments.json** in a text editor and update the
    **sqlServerAdminPassword** and **sqlAnalyticsServerAdminPassword** parameters.
 The first password is for the Mobile App back end database; the second password is for the analytic database that supports
    Power BI queries.
 Choose a suitable password for each one and save the updated file.

     ```
     "parameters": {
         "iotHubSku": { "value": { "name": "S1", "tier": "Standard", "capacity": 1 } },